Meter Or Metre – British English vs. American English

 Meter-or-metre-examples-noun-US-flag

-• The new path extends for exactly five hundred (unit of length)
+• The new path extends for exactly five hundred meters.
+(Unit)

 • The poet crafted each line to adhere to a pentameter.
 (Rhythm)